 General Study Structure

-The study structure and necessary amount of credits per module category is the same for all three specializations, while the concrete catalog of available choices for core and supplementary modules differs.
-The general structure below shows the mandatory credit amounts in the different module categories (according to the Study Regulation 2019 annex).
-For the exact catalogs of available choices the module handbook and information available on c@mpus take precedence.
-Only modules listed on c@mpus can be taken.
+The study structure and required amount of credits per module category is the same for all specializations, while the concrete catalog of available choices for core modules differs.

 You have to register and receive a seat for the lab course to take part!
 Please avoid doing more than one lab course during your studies as spots are limited!